gschizas/WinchesterDrive/README.txt

 If you make a mistake and don't want to retype the entire line, most of the BASICs have a way to make corrections.

+Amstrad CPC computers:
+  Type EDIT <line number> and it will print the line on the screen and put your cursor at the beginning of the line.
+You can also use AUTO <line number> and it will start from line 10 and increment by
+  10. Press <ESC> to end.
+Press arrow left/right to move the cursor, CTRL+Arrow Left/Right to go to the start and end of the screen line, CTRL+Arrow Up/Down to go to the start and end of the BASIC line (if they are more than the screen width).
+You can also use SHIFT+Arrow Up/Down/Left/Right to move the copy (secondary) cursor to the letter you want to copy and press the COPY key.
+Use CLR and DEL to delete the character under the cursor or the character to the left of the cursor, respectively.
+You don't need to arrow to the end of the line before pushing RETURN.

 Apple II computers:
   On an Apple II+ use LIST <line number> to print the line with an error, then use ESC followed by A/B/C/D to move the cursor one step